 Tenured faculty members who hold the rank of Assistant Professor or Associate Professor must participate in a post-tenure review no more than six years after being awarded tenure.
 This review will also serve as the annual review in the year in which it occurs.
 If a faculty member chooses to stand for promotion less than six years after being awarded tenure, the post-tenure review will occur at that time.
-If the post tenure review coincides with a faculty member's standing for promotion, the post-tenure evaluation will be satisfied by the faculty member's promotion file.
-A satisfactory post-tenure review does not necessarily guarantee that a faculty member will have met all the requirements for promotion to a higher rank.
+If the post tenure review coincides with a faculty member's standing for promotion, the post-tenure review does not necessarily guarantee that a faculty member will have met all the requirements for promotion to a higher rank.
 If the faculty member's application for promotion is denied, the decision regarding the success of the post-tenure review will be made by the provost and executive vice president for academic affairs in consultation with the faculty member's dean.